alxdrcirilo/advent-of-code/README.md

 ### 2024

 > [!NOTE]
+>
-> For **Rust** 🦀 programs, parts 1 and 2 are included in the same file, thus the runtime refers to the entire day including both parts.
+> - For **Rust** 🦀 programs, parts 1 and 2 are included in the same file, thus the runtime refers to the entire day including both parts.
+> - Skipped days are not included in the table below.
+Partially completed days are included in the table and marked with an asterisk `*`.

 | **Day** | **Part** | **Year** | **Language** | **LOCs** |  **Runtime (ms)** |              **File Path**             |
 |:-------:|:--------:|:--------:|:------------:|:--------:|:-----------------:|:--------------------------------------:|